TraSCE: Trajectory Steering for Concept Erasure: Experiments

 \paragraph{Evaluation Metrics.} We report the attack success rates (ASR) of adversarial prompts (lower the better) in generating nudity/violence.
 To detect whether the model has generated NSFW content, we use the NudeNet detector \cite{bedapudi2019nudenet} and classify images as containing nudity if the NudeNet score is $>0.45$.
 For Violence, we use the Q16 detection model \cite{schramowski2022can}.
-To judge the impact of our concept avoidance technique on image generation, we generate 10,000 images from the COCO-30K dataset and report the Fréchet Inception Distance (FID) and the CLIP score on this dataset.
+To judge the impact of our concept avoidance technique on image generation, we generate 10,000 images from the COCO-30K dataset \cite{lin2014microsoft} and report the Fréchet Inception Distance (FID) and the CLIP score on this dataset.
 Further implementation details are in Appendix \ref{sec:imp_details}.

-\paragraph{Experimental Results.} Our approach significantly reduces the chance of generating NSFW content as reported in Table \ref{tab:nsfw}.
-Our approach outperforms even training-based methods on the Ring-A-Bell K77, I2P, and UnLearnDiffAtk benchmarks.
+\paragraph{Experimental Results.} As reported in Table \ref{tab:nsfw}, our method TraSCE significantly reduces the chance of generating NSFW content.
+TraSCE outperforms even training-free weight-update methods on the Ring-A-Bell, P4D, I2P, and UnLearnDiffAtk benchmarks.
 We would also like to note that since adversarial prompts generally contain a large amount of non-English phrases that put together do not have any semantic meaning, generating garbage images is sufficient.
-The diffusion safety checker as well in such cases generates a black image.
+In such cases, the diffusion safety checker generates a black image as well.
 Thus, unlike some previous approaches that guide the denoising process towards other concepts, we focus on simply not allowing the generation of NSFW content.
-We show some examples of images generated using our approach in Figure \ref{fig:nsfw}.
+We show some examples of images generated using TraSCE in Figure \ref{fig:nsfw}.

 Similarly, we were significantly able to reduce the threat of generating violence as reported in Table \ref{tab:violence}.
 However, the concept of violence is loosely defined and all approaches do not perform as well on the benchmark due to this reason.
-We would like to point out that SLD-Max, the only approach that outperforms our proposed method, significantly deteriorates the general image quality (FID of 28.75 as compared to ours with FID 17.41) as shown in the last two columns of Table \ref{tab:nsfw}.
+We would like to point out that SLD-Max, the only approach that outperforms our proposed method, significantly deteriorates the general image quality (FID of 28.75 compared to ours with FID 17.41), as shown in the last two columns of Table \ref{tab:nsfw}.